-- Use of falsework to support loads, including formwork, until the structure becomes self-supporting. - Contractor's responsibility for falsework design and construction. - Contractor's responsibility to submit working drawings in accordance with Section 105.02 if falsework is taller than 14 feet or over traffic. - Contractor's responsibility to submit design for stay-in-place forms and deck panels for approval by Bridge Division. - Contractor's responsibility to submit cantilever bracing detail for steel bridge beams for approval by Bridge Division. - Contractor's responsibility to obtain inspector's approval of formwork prior to placing concrete [502.02B(1)].
+- Use of falsework to support loads, including formwork, until the structure becomes self-supporting. - Contractor's responsibility for falsework design and construction. - Contractor's responsibility to submit working drawings in accordance with Section 105.02 if falsework is taller than 14 feet or over traffic. - Contractor's responsibility to submit design for stay-in-place forms and deck panels for approval by Bridge Division. - Contractor's responsibility to submit cantilever bracing detail for steel bridge beams for review by Resident Engineer with input from Bridge Division if needed. - Contractor's responsibility to obtain inspector's approval of formwork prior to placing concrete [502.02B(1)]. - Contractor's requirement to provide a Buy America certification and meet all associated documentation submittal requirements for any steel product that is incorporated in the work (such as stay-in-place deck forms).